 • In a large bowl, whisk together the cream cheese and cream of chicken soup until smooth.

-10 ounces can cream of chicken soup
+10 ounces cream of chicken soup

 Assemble the Soup